viksant/viksant.github.io/_posts/2022-11-11-Bashed_HTB.md

     shell.sendline("cat user.txt")
     shell.interactive()
 ```
-We can run the command with the following command:
+We can run the script with the following command:

 ```bash
 python3 file_name.py target_ip